amish1188/learning-actions/README.md

 ### Step 2 - Set up a workflow for automatic labeling on PR

+In the `.github/workflows` folder create a new file and name it ``pr-labeler.yaml`.
+Copy the code below into the file.

 ```yaml
 name: Pull Request Labeler
 on: [pull_request_target]